ipfs-shipyard/nomios-web-uikit/src/components/radio/README.md

 | className | string | | A classname to override styles.
 This classname will be applied to the wrapper element |
 | label | string | | Sets the label text |

-Any other properties supplied will be spread to the input field.
+**Note:** Any props related to the input, such as `value`, `name` and `onChange`, will be spread to the underlying input element.
+All the other props will be spread into the root element.